What Is a Medicare SNP and How Does It Work?

 To join an SNP, you'll first need to be eligible for Medicare.
 Medicare Parts A and B have three enrollment periods, or periods of time when you can sign up for coverage.

-- Initial enrollment: This is the most common time to enroll in Medicare and generally happens when you turn 65, although you may qualify for Medicare earlier if you have a disability, kidney failure (ESRD) or amyotrophic lateral sclerosis (ALS).
-For those qualifying due to age, your initial enrollment period begins three months before the month you turn 65 and ends three months later, so you have a total of seven months to enroll.
+- Initial enrollment: This is the most common time to enroll in Medicare and generally happens when you turn 65, although you may qualify for Medicare earlier if you have a disability, kidney failure (ESRD) or Lou Gehrig's disease (ALS).
+If you qualify because of your age, your initial enrollment period begins three months before the month you turn 65 and ends three months later, so you have a total of seven months to enroll.

 - General enrollment: If you don't sign up during your initial enrollment period, you can sign up between Jan.
-1 and March 31 of every year, but you may pay a penalty unless you qualify for special enrollment.
+1 and March 31 of every year.
+However, you may pay a penalty unless you qualify for special enrollment.

 - Special enrollment: In some circumstances, you can sign up for Medicare Parts A and B outside of the initial and general enrollment periods without paying a late penalty.
 These include missing your chance to sign up due to a natural disaster, incorrect information from a health plan or employer, or volunteering or serving in another country.